shashankpritam/shashankpritam.github.io/content/_index.md

 - **Termius**: When it comes to remote work, Termius is my best friend.
 It's a powerful SSH client, and it's saved me more times than I can count.
 - **Zotero & Calibre**: My trusted allies in the war against disorganized references and e-books.
 - **Pandoc**: The Swiss Army knife of document conversion.
 I don't know where I'd be without it.
-- **Bubbletea**: This fun little library for Go has been an absolute joy to use for building user interfaces in the terminal.

 ## Eye Care